GOP candidate for NC governor blasts public spending as his family nonprofit rakes in taxpayer funds - WTOP News

 “I either was making speeches or was downtown at my wife’s office, helping her with her work,” he wrote of juggling his early political activity with Balanced Nutrition, which records indicate paid him about $40,000 in 2018.
 “When I ran for office, I stopped doing that. … Now my son does it.”

-Yet now in the closing months of a swing state campaign, the nonprofit that provided the family a vital lifeline has also become a political liability.
-In March, state regulators launched a probe of the organization’s finances after flagging years of bookkeeping irregularities, including over $100,000 in unaccounted spending.
+Yet now in the closing months of a swing state campaign, the nonprofit that provided the family a vital lifeline has become a political liability.
+In March, state regulators launched a probe of the organization’s finances after flagging years of financial irregularities, including over $100,000 in unaccounted spending.

 The scrutiny adds to Robinson’s challenges.
 He already has drawn negative attention for his history of inflammatory comments that include calling former first lady Michelle Obama a man and using the word “filth” when discussing gay and transgender people.

 Robinson, who would oversee a state budget of more than $30 billion if elected governor, has denied any wrongdoing and blasted the inquiry as politically motivated.
-His campaign declined to make Robinson or any of his family members available for an interview.
-But campaign spokesman Michael Lonergan defended Balance Nutrition’s work, citing other state audits separate from the current inquiry.
+His campaign declined to make him or any of his family members available for an interview.
+But campaign spokesman Michael Lonergan defended Balance Nutrition’s work, citing a routine audit that didn’t find any “material weaknesses” in the organization’s 2021 finances.

 “Lt.
 Gov. Robinson is proud of the work his wife has done to help needy children get nutritious meals,” Lonergan said.
 “Democrats are weaponizing bureaucracy against the family of their political opponents.”